rug-minds/InteractiveIsing.jl/README.md

 An interactive classical spin ising MCMC simulation.

-Start simulation by running main.jl
+The simulation can be run by executing main.jl

+To reduce startup time, use a sysimage.